UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 later date, the owner of said repository may make updates.
 You can add these updates to your local repository using the `git pull` command.

-TODO:
-  * Explain that what we've covered in this episode is suitable in cases where we're working alone on our repository.
-If we are collaborating, we need to be more careful in how we use `git push` and `git pull` to avoid conflicts with other peoples' work.
-This will be explored much more in later episodes.
+In this episode, we have explored using `git push` in a way which is only really suitable when we are working alone on a respository.
+When collaborating with others, we need to be more careful when using `git push` and `git pull` to avoid conflicts between our work and others'.
+We will explore this in more detail later in this series of workshops.